RaviKMalhotra/CCSP/Domain 5 - Operations Domain/Domain 5 Important Questions 2.md

 D	is	incorrect	because	the	number	of	times	an	asset	was	successfully exploited	in	the	previous	year	is	not	a	value	that	is	used	in	any	of	the quantitative	risk	assessment	calculations.

-### Question # 27 - 	Which	of	the	following	technologies	is	commonly	used	to	learn	about	themethods	or	sources	attackers	are	using	against	a	system	in	order	to	find better	configurations	or	security	strategies	to	use	for	protection?
+### Question # 27 - 	Which	of	the	following	technologies	is	commonly	used	to	learn	about	the methods	or	sources	attackers	are	using	against	a	system	in	order	to	find better	configurations	or	security	strategies	to	use	for	protection?
 A.	Firewall
 B.	WAF
 C.	Honeypot
 D.	IDS
 Answer: C.

-A	honeypot	is	a	system,	isolated	away	from	the	production	systems, that	is	designed	to	appear	to	an	attacker	to	be	a	legitimate	part	of	a production	system	and,	as	such,	contain	production	data.
-It	is	intended to	lure	attackers	into	breaching	it	rather	than	the	actual	production systems.
-Through	extensive	monitoring	and	data	collection, administrators	can	learn	about	the	types	of	attacks	being	used	against their	systems	and	use	that	information	to	improve	their	own	security and	countermeasures.
+**A	honeypot	is	a	system,	isolated	away	from	the	production	systems, that	is	designed	to	appear	to	an	attacker	to	be	a	legitimate	part	of	a production	system	and,	as	such,	contain	production	data**.
+**It	is	intended to	lure	attackers	into	breaching	it	rather	than	the	actual	production systems**.
+**Through	extensive	monitoring	and	data	collection, administrators	can	learn	about	the	types	of	attacks	being	used	against their	systems	and	use	that	information	to	improve	their	own	security and	countermeasures**.

 A	is	incorrect	because	a	firewall	can	be	used	to	allow	or	deny	network communications	between	two	systems	based	on	IP	address,	port,	or protocol.
 It	is	based	on	predefined	variables	and	is	not	used	in	the same	sense	as	a	honeypot	to	learn	about	attack	methods	and	improve security.